Soccer-Morata scores twice as Atletico thrash Rayo 7-0

 Atletico took an early two-goal lead with Antoine Griezmann and Memphis Depay scoring from close range, while Nahuel Molina extended their lead in the 36th minute in a counter-attack.

+Dapay had to be substitute a few minutes little after he injured his leg.

+De Paul then found Molina and the defender netted a tidy finish past Dimitrievski.

-In the second half Morata netted twice with Angel Correa and Marcos Llorente also on target as a rampant Atletico ripped apart their rivals to secure a second win in three games this season.
+In the second half Morata, who had replaced Depay, netted twice, while Angel Correa fired a brilliant dipping strike over the goalkeeper.
+Marcos Llorente was also on target as a rampant Atletico ripped apart their rivals to secure a second win in three games this season.

+"We played a great game, with joy and a lot of intensity from the start," Griezmann told Movistar Plus.

+"The first goal gave us peace of mind and we earned three very important points.
+Let's rest and think about the next one now."

 Atletico are second in the LaLiga standings, level on seven points with Barcelona and Girona.
 They trail leaders Real Madrid by two points, while Rayo are eighth with six points.